jModeler/eval_nonlinear_model_r2/README.md

 Replication of the paper: "An evaluation of R<sup>2</sup>  as an inadequate measure for nonlinear models in pharmacological and biochemical research: a Monte Carlo approach"

-I will be adding all examples explored in this paper shortly.